Mexico to restrict mobility to areas less affected by virus

 The government is also extending its social distancing measures for another month to the end of May, predicting that the epidemic will peak in Mexico in about three weeks.

-Mexico has confirmed nearly 6,000 infections and reported about 450 deaths.
-Health undersecretary Hugo López-Gatell said health officials believe the real number of infections is probably eight times that.
+Mexico has confirmed nearly 6,300 infections and reported about 485 deaths.
+López-Gatell said health officials believe the real number of infections is probably eight times that.
+On Thursday he presented lists saying the country had nearly 56,000 “estimated” cases, though most remain untested.
+Mexico is currently running only about 4,000 tests per week, and has completed only about 21,250 tests so far.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.